auth-global/self-documenting-cryptography/README.md

 Most notably, the Global Password Prehash Protocol (G3P) proposes affixing a metaphorical property tag to password hash functions, so that being able to compute the correct password hash function implies knowledge of the tag.
 If you can crack a self-documenting password hash, you have to know where to report it stolen.
 If you don't know where to report it as stolen, then you shouldn't be able to crack it.

+The G3P is an example of a design for reverse engineering.
+In a certain secondary yet fundamental sense, the unknown reverse engineer toiling away on some obfuscated implementation of your deployment of the G3P is the most important customer of the G3P.
+You've never met this reverse engineer, they probably don't know that you exist.
+They've certainly never heard of the G3P, and they probably aren't directly familiar with the techniques used by the G3P.

+Yet at the same time, whether a individual or team, this unknown reverse engineer is VIP #1.
+For this reason, easing the job of a reverse engineer across all possible implementations of the G3P is frequently an overriding factor driving design decisions.

 This in turn implicates the topic of cryptoacoustics, which is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the _minimum obfuscation overhead_.
 This is overhead imposed by the most efficient tag obfuscation attack that would be secure against the best reverse engineers.

 Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
 Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
 When this proposition holds, that part of the key can be used to convey a message.